 Alwine Classen Grant ($1,000 per year) is awarded to full time students who are Texas residents, demonstrate financial need and have a high school GPA of 3.0.
 Cumulative GPA of 2.5 is required for renewal.

 TLU Alumni Recommendation Award (TARA) ($1,000 first year only) - is a non-renewable award given to first year students recommended by an alumnus.
-The deadline for TARA nominations os March 1, 2012.
+The deadline for TARA nominations is March 1.
 The TARA Recommendation Form can be accessed via the Alumni and Friends page on the TLU Web site.

 Federal Pell Grant eligibility is based on need as determined by the federal government and the funding level approved by Congress.
-The maximum award for 2012-13 is $5,550.
+The maximum award per year is $5,730.

 Federal Supplemental Educational Opportunity Grant (SEOG) funds are available to students who show high financial need and are eligible for the Pell Grant.
 TLU receives a limited amount of these federal funds each year to award to students.